d4n3sh/thedaneshproject/content/posts/2007-10-24-users-shutdowns-and-reboots.md

 danny    pts/1        192.168.0.65     Thu Oct 18 15:13 - 15:18  (00:05)
 danny    pts/1        192.168.0.65     Thu Oct 18 14:38 - 15:13  (00:35)</pre>

-Each time time the &#8220;reboot&#8221; command is executed the &#8220;reboot&#8221; user logs in.
-Running the &#8220;last reboot&#8221; command would then show the last reboot events.
+Each time time the "reboot" command is executed the "reboot" user logs in.
+Running the "last reboot" command would then show the last reboot events.
 See out put below.

 <pre>[root@nosebleed ~]# last reboot
 reboot   system boot  2.6.18-8.1.14.el Wed Oct 24 15:51          (01:28)